-According to Decree Law 111/2012 of 23 May 2012, project risks are to be shared between the public and private partners according to their capacity to manage such risks.
+According to Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019), project risks are to be shared between the public and private partners according to their capacity to manage such risks.
 Moreover, a PPP project should imply an effective and significant transfer of risks to the private partner.
 The concession contract, which is the most common form of PPPs, allocates the relevant project risks between the contracting authority and the project company.
 The risks that remain with the contracting authority are usually covered by the financial rebalance mechanism, which is a key concept in all concession-based transactions in Portugal.